MoldyMacaroniX/dashword.net/_src/posts/how-to-make-your-first-featured-level-in-geometry-dash-2023.md

 ---
 If you've ever tried to make a featured level in Geometry Dash, you might be confused as to why your levels aren't getting noticed.
 Fortunately, there is a science to getting your levels featured in Geometry Dash that we hope to share with you here.

 In Geometry Dash, there are three ratings a level can get: a regular star rating, a featured rating, and an epic rating.
+A regular star rating rewards one creator point, a featured rating rewards two, and an epic rating rewards three.

 If a level is worthy of a rating, what it gets is hand-picked by the developer, RobTop Games.
 Fortunately, a featured rating is by far the most common rating levels seen by RobTop obtain.

 This guide will go over how to make a feature worthy level and get it noticed by RobTop.